 - Excessive Sweating

-If sedated patient does not receive oxygen for at least 5 min after the nitrous oxide has been shut, headaches can result.
-In oral surgeries with laughing gas, dentists use a machine to deliver a nitrous oxide/oxygen mixture to the patient to inhale.
+If the sedated patient does not receive oxygen for at least 5 min after the laughing gas has been shut, headaches can result.
+In oral surgeries with laughing gas, dentists use a machine to deliver a happy gas/oxygen mixture to the patient to inhale.
 The patient is kept conscious so they can respond to dentist instructions.

-If you decide to use laughing gas, advice your dentist if you have any of the following conditions:
+If you decide to use laughing gas, advise your dentist if you have any of the following conditions:

 - If you are Pregnant